List of people granted executive clemency in the second Trump presidency: Legal boundaries of the pardons

 The scope of the Trump pardons became a contentious legal issue.
 Several people who were under investigation in the January 6 Capitol assault were charged in separate cases that came about as a result of those investigations.
 These separate cases included gun charges, possession of child pornography, and threatening FBI agents.

 With the mass pardon of the January 6 Capitol assault participants, lawyers for some of those defendants argued that the mass pardons applied to those charges as well, and in several of the cases the Department of Justice attorneys concurred.
 Some courts accepted this reasoning, but many were skeptical.
 On November 14, 2025, Department of Justice Pardon Attorney Ed Martin announced additional pardons for two of the people charged in the separate cases.

+After the 2025 arrest of Brian Cole Jr. in the pipe bomb attacks on the Democratic National Committee and the Republican National Committee the night before January 6, former DOJ prosecutor Ankush Khardori argued that the broad pardon language may apply to Cole, potentially upending prosecution of Cole.
+In March 2026, Cole's lawyers made a motion making that exact argument in court.
+A federal judge later ruled that the pardon did not apply to the case.

+Pardons of companies

+Trump was the first president in modern American history to issue pardons for businesses, and by July 2026 had issued nine and wiped out $200 million in penalties, some of which was destined for victims of wrongdoing.
+According to Bloomberg, White House officials "saw precedent in King Charles II pardoning a company more than 300 years ago", although the White House denied this and said the Constitution said nothing about the pardon being limited to people.

+Bloomberg highlighted the case of HDR Global Trading, which owned crypto platform BitMEX and was the first company pardoned instead of a natural person.
+On January 15, 2025, BitMEX was fined $100 million for violating anti-money laundering laws after pleading guilty in July 2024.
+That month, the exchange launched a swap listing tied to the $TRUMP memecoin and its founder penned an essay which Bloomberg described as "framing the president's embrace of meme coins as a move toward bolstering political accountability".
+On March 27, 2025, Trump signed pardons for four BitMEX executives and pardoned the company the same week the $100 million fine was due.